 Usually, when embroidery is mentioned, we think of the different fabrics that are usable and the intricate designs that go on these fabrics to produce an entirely stunning piece of cloth.

-For Jordanian sisters, Nisreen and Nermeen Abu Dail, incorporating embroidery with sculpture has become their very unique medium to create exquisite and elegant pieces.
-Their works which has incorporated a blend of Contemporary and Traditional Arabic basics to all their designs has taken the world of sculptural architecture by surprise.
+For Jordanian sisters, Nisreen and Nermeen Abu Dail, incorporating embroidery with sculpture have become their very unique medium to create exquisite and elegant pieces.
+Their works which have incorporated a blend of Contemporary and Traditional Arabic basics to all their designs have taken the world of sculptural architecture by surprise.